This page is for you to write in with any problems that may be worrying you ( ESPECIALLY YOU 1st YEARS!) Auntie

 Dear Concerned,

-The drunken rugby thing is usually a bad thing.
-Things can easily be broken (noses included) when the ball starts flying.
+included) when the ball starts flying.
 So usually I would say yes, you do need to go back.
 Usually.

-However, one vital detail changes all of that.
-The word SOCIOLOGIST.
-Sociologists have very unstressed lives, the presence of a flying rugby ball was probably the most exciting thing to happen to him (?) all week.
-So well done, you've probably made the lad's day.
-Perhaps try it with a medium-sized stone next time.
+have very unstressed lives, the presence of a flying rugby ball was probably the most exciting thing to happen to him (?) all

 Dear Auntie Big Bird,

-Alas I should know better by now, as I'm not a wee fresher and cannot use this
+Alas I should know better by now, as I'm not a wee fresher and cannot use this in my

-in my defence.
-On the recent topic of said "weavers of the basket(s)" I have
+defence.
+On the recent topic of said "weavers of the basket(s)" I have part taken in relations with that sort.
+Perhaps

-it is turning into a relationship compounded by my semi basket weaver
+more even concerning is the fact it is turning into a relationship compounded by my semi basket weaver status as I'm

-status as I'm intercalating in b med y (oh why, oh why).
-I think I have a
+intercalating in b med y (oh why, oh why).
+I think I have a severe case of basket-weaver-itis!
+HELP! what can I do?
+Before

-sleeping till two in the afternoon, unable to chin a half and will bleat
+long I'll be sleeping till two in the afternoon, unable to chin a half and will bleat incessantly about the muddy fields

-incessantly about the muddy fields and rain during training.
-Help me stop before
+and rain during training.
+Help me stop before it is too late!

 Dear intercalater,

-These developments are indeed a smidge concerning.
-I always had my suspicions about you BMedWhy types.
-If anyone in the club was going to partake in relations with workers in the wicker industry it was going to be you guys.
-They'd better not be Geographers, that's all I can say!
+BMedWhy types.
+If anyone in the club was going to partake in relations with workers in the wicker industry it was going

-Get out there, roll around in the mud, forsake all that is Trisha (but not This Morning, Fern & Philip are legends!), chin pints (you can't get a half-Heidi!!), and for the love of all that is Rugby, DO NOT START WEARING FLEECES OR ROUTINELY CARRYING COLOURING PENCILS!!
+& Philip are legends!), chin pints (you can't get a half-Heidi!!), and for the love of all that is Rugby, DO NOT START

 I shall be keeping an eye on you!!
 Big Bird is watching!